 Captain Toad: Treasure Tracker is an upcoming game for the Nintendo Wii U. The game is a spin-off from the Captain Toad levels found in Super Mario 3D World.
 In the game, the player, as Captain Toad, must navigate a series of puzzling environments in order to collect the star at the end of each stage.
 It is set for release on December 5, 2014.
+The events in Treasure Tracker take place right before and lead into the events of Super Mario 3D World.

 The goal of the game is to navigate Toad around the environment and collect the star at the end of each stage.
 Each stage also has three diamonds to collect, as well as gold coins.
 Toad is unable to jump and must depend on objects in the environment in order to climb elevation.
 He can also pluck turnips from the ground and throw them at enemies, and run when the B button is held.
+In addition to plucking turnips from the ground, Captain Toad can also unearth coins, golden mushrooms, 1-UP Mushrooms and diamond gems.

 A number of power-ups exist in the game, as well.
 Collecting double cherries will create a duplicate of Toad that moves in tandem with the original by the player's input.
 A pick-axe can also be acquired to smash through rocky terrain.